Arcadia-Science/glial-origins/README.md

 test

 ## Directory Structure

+Files:
 –– `README.md` file containing description of directories and their functions

 –– `.gitignore` file containing patterns such as `output/` and `.ipynb_checkpoints/` to be ignored by git

+Directories:
 –– `env/` folder containing docker containers and conda install .yml ?

-–– `utils/` general scripts, tools, and functions
+–– `utils/` general scripts, tools, and functions for all processes

+–– `templates/` folder of template notebooks for specific parts of the analysis

-–– `downloading/` scripts to download and manage data
+––– `downloading/` template notebooks to download and manage data

-–– `orthogroups/`  scripts to generate orthogroups and OG_idmms
+––– `orthogroups/`  template notebooks to generate orthogroups and OG_idmms

-–– `struclusters/`  scripts to get structures from AlphaFold and make clusters with FoldSeek
+––– `struclusters/`  template notebooks to get structures from AlphaFold and make clusters with FoldSeek

-–– `statvis/` custom scripts for doing custom statistics and data visualizations
+––– `statvis/` template notebooks for doing custom statistics and data visualizations

-–– `notebooks/`  notebooks describing the exploratory analyses and linking together functions
+–– `notebooks/` working notebooks describing the exploratory analyses and linking together functions

 ––– `speciesprefix_conditions/`  name format for folders using species prefix + conditions